By Amy Engebretson, Senior Customer Project Manager

 Reinventing the wheel: Did you try too much change at once instead of building on what already works well to create a call schedule?
 The more complex the change, the greater the risk of missed expectations during implementation.

 Automating a “bad” current process: The opposite of not changing enough is doing too little.
 Scheduling software allows the possibility of trying different scenarios rapidly.
 Copying the old way of doing things and not allowing the real changes needed limits improvement.

 Unrealistic deadlines: Allowing time for change to percolate through to all affected parties is expected as part of call scheduler software implementation.
 Schedulers must have time to develop skills, and the discipline to learn and use new skills.

 Getting it “wrong” means you are on the road to “getting it right!”
-You may be closer to the solution for your call scheduling problem than you thought, you just need to reset expectations, re-engage your team, and “reboot” you project.
+You may be closer to the solution for your call scheduling problem than you thought, you just need to reset expectations, re-engage your team, and “reboot” your project.

 Never let a good failure go to waste.
-Learn from every one and identify the technology, people, and process issues that need to be corrected.
+Learn from everyone and identify the technology, people, and process issues that need to be corrected.